n-i-m/mohaseni-chef-portfolio/content/authors/admin/_index.md

     url:

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: A recipe has no soul.
+You, as the cook, must bring soul to the recipe -Thomas Keller-

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - Creating new recipes
-  - Computational Linguistics
+  - Food arts
-  - Information Retrieval
+  - Healthy food

 # Education to show in About widget
 education: